Bread & Roses 2025/2

 Amsab-ISG/UGent, Ghent, 2016, 782 p.

-The joyful arrival of the automobile in Belgium, 1895-1940 tells how the automobile emerged at the end of the nineteenth century and slowly but surely conquered a place in the public space and in the lives of Belgians.
-At the end of 1895, some Belgian cyclists founded the Automobile Club de Belgique.
-That was the starting signal of the automotive era in our country.
-Between 1900 and 1914 the number of motor vehicles rose from 1000 to more than 13.000 and confrontations on public roads became increasingly grim.
-Motorists indulged their speed obsession on unsuitable roads, among even less adapted, traditional road users.
-This caused accidents and a general atmosphere of fear, outrage and violence.
-After World War I, the automobile made its breakthrough and motor vehicles became the dominant means of transportation on the road.
-The Belgian government considered motorization to be good for the economy and general prosperity, and therefore believed that it deserved support.
-But the challenges quickly changed: road accidents increased and became a common social problem.
-From the end of the 1920s, the roads were adapted to the standards of motorized traffic and equipped with new traffic devices and traffic signs.
-However, safety was hardly a concern, efficiency was considered the metric of a successful traffic policy.
-The happy arrival of the automobile in Belgium, 1895-1940 tells a broad and often anecdotal story about West Flemish steam cars at the Chinese court, the death culture of motorists and one-way traffic for pedestrians in Brussels.
+The joyful arrival of the automobile in Belgium, 1895-1940, recounts how the automobile emerged at the end of the nineteenth century and slowly but surely conquered a place in public spaces and the lives of Belgians.
+At the end of 1895, several Belgian cyclists founded the Automobile Club de Belgique.
+This marked the beginning of the automotive era in our country.
+Between 1900 and 1914, the number of motor vehicles rose from 1,000 to over 13,000, and confrontations on public roads became increasingly violent.
+Drivers indulged their obsession with speed on unsuitable roads, among even less adapted, traditional road users.
+This caused accidents and a general atmosphere of fear, indignation, and violence.
+After the First World War, the automobile broke through, and motor vehicles became the dominant mode of transport on the road.
+The Belgian government considered motorization good for the economy and general prosperity and therefore felt it deserved support.
+But the challenges quickly changed: traffic accidents increased and became a widespread social problem.
+From the late 1920s onward, roads were adapted to motorized traffic standards and equipped with new traffic devices and signs.
+Safety, however, was hardly a concern; efficiency was considered the benchmark for successful traffic policy.
+The joyful arrival of the automobile in Belgium, 1895-1940, tells a broad and often anecdotal story about West Flemish steam cars at the Chinese court, the death culture of motorists, and one-way pedestrian traffic in Brussels.
 This work is based on original research and describes for the first time the earliest history of the automobilization of Belgian society.
-The objections and often heated debates of contemporaries about car-free roads, built-in speed breakers or not, public underground parking garages, etc., often sound surprisingly current.
+The objections and often heated debates of contemporaries about car-free roads, built-in or not-built-in speed bumps, public underground parking garages, and so on often sound surprisingly current.

 Donald Weber